Reported virus issues at Ohio St raise specter of CFP delay

 Alabama athletic director Greg Byrne posted on Twitter that he and Smith have had multiple conversations.

-”Both schools are focused on playing in the (at)CFBPlayoff Championship Game on January 11th,” Byrne said.
+“Both schools are focused on playing in the @CFBPlayoff Championship Game on January 11th,” Byrne said.

 Hancock said there were no changes and the game in Miami Gardens, Florida, between the top-ranked Crimson Tide and the third-ranked Buckeyes was still scheduled for Monday night as planned.